-For environmental projects, NDEP grants complement loans provided by IFIs and these in turn can leverage further local and international funding.
-The NDEP grants offer an incentive for environmental projects that may not otherwise be financially viable or unable to achieve satisfactory environmental targets without additional assistance.
+For environmental projects, NDEP grants complement loans provided by IFIs and these can in turn leverage further local and international funding.
+The NDEP grants offer an incentive to invest in environmental projects that may otherwise be financially unviable or unable to achieve satisfactory environmental targets without additional assistance.

 The Green Climate Fund

 The Green Climate Fund (GCF) is a new global fund created to support the efforts of developing countries to respond to the challenge of climate change.
 GCF helps developing countries limit or reduce their greenhouse gas (GHG) emissions and adapt to climate change.
-It seeks to promote a paradigm shift to low-emission and climate-resilient development, taking into account the needs of nations that are particularly vulnerable to climate change impacts.
+It seeks to promote a paradigm shift to low-emission and climate-resilient development, taking the needs of nations that are particularly vulnerable to the impacts of climate change into account.

 It was set up by the 194 countries who are parties to the United Nations Framework Convention on Climate Change (UNFCCC) in 2010, as part of the Convention’s financial mechanism.
 It aims to deliver equal amounts of funding to mitigation and adaptation, while being guided by the Convention’s principles and provisions.